awsdocs/amazon-rekognition-developer-guide/doc_source/stored-video-lambda.md

 This tutorial assumes that you're familiar with the AWS Toolkit for Eclipse\.
 For more information, see [ AWS Toolkit for Eclipse](https://docs.aws.amazon.com/toolkit-for-eclipse/v1/user-guide/welcome.html)\.

-## Create the SNS Topic<a name="lambda-create-sns-topic"></a>
+## Create the SNS topic<a name="lambda-create-sns-topic"></a>

 The completion status of an Amazon Rekognition Video video analysis operation is sent to an Amazon SNS topic\.
 This procedure creates the Amazon SNS topic and the IAM service role that gives Amazon Rekognition Video access to your Amazon SNS topics\.
-For more information, see [Calling Amazon Rekognition Video Operations](api-video.md)\.
+For more information, see [Calling Amazon Rekognition Video operations](api-video.md)\.

 **To create an Amazon SNS topic**

 1. If you haven't already, create an IAM service role to give Amazon Rekognition Video access to your Amazon SNS topics\.
 Note the Amazon Resource Name \(ARN\)\.
-For more information, see [Giving Access to Multiple Amazon SNS Topics](api-video-roles.md#api-video-roles-all-topics)\.
+For more information, see [Giving access to multiple Amazon SNS topics](api-video-roles.md#api-video-roles-all-topics)\.

 1. [Create an Amazon SNS topic](https://docs.aws.amazon.com/sns/latest/dg/CreateTopic.html) by using the [Amazon SNS console](https://console.aws.amazon.com/sns/v2/home)\.You only need to specifiy the topic name\.
 Prepend the topic name with *AmazonRekognition*\.
 Note the topic ARN\.

-## Create the Lambda Function<a name="lambda-create-function"></a>
+## Create the Lambda function<a name="lambda-create-function"></a>

 You create the Lambda function by using the AWS Management Console\.
 Then you use an AWS Toolkit for Eclipse project to upload the Lambda function package to AWS Lambda\.
 It's also possible to create the Lambda function with the AWS Toolkit for Eclipse\.
 For more information, see [ Tutorial: How to Create, Upload, and Invoke an AWS Lambda Function](https://docs.aws.amazon.com/toolkit-for-eclipse/v1/user-guide/lambda-tutorial.html)\.